nicholasegurley/nicholasegurley.github.io/_posts/2025-11-19-introduction.md

 - How to set up family-safe media options
 - How to design a personal CI/CD and automation pipeline
 - How to start simple and scale your homelab over time
+- How to document your homelab journey
+- Future design and experimentation
+- And more!

 If you are curious about building something similar or just want to follow along with future deep dives, welcome to *The Curiosity Stack*!